almostearthling/when-command-devdocs/wizard.rst

   # locale.textdomain(APP_NAME)
   # _ = locale.gettext

-  # if localization is supported, uncomment the lines above configure
+  # if localization is supported, uncomment the lines above, configure
   # them as appropriate, and remove this replacement function
   def _(x):
       return x